dustyketchum/tf/README.md

 deployment.apps/echoserver created

+13. Using the AWS Certificate Manager console, locate the certificate created by terraform for us-west-2.highestpavedroadsinthealps.com
+Select the certificate.
+Under Certificate status, copy the ARN for the certificate into your clipboard.

+14. Open echoserver-ingress.yaml in an editor.
+Replace the annotation for ```alb.ingress.kubernetes.io/certificate-arn:``` with the value in your clidpboard.
+Save echoserver-ingress.yaml

-13. ```kubectl apply -f echoserver-ingress.yaml```
+15. ```kubectl apply -f echoserver-ingress.yaml```

 Warning: networking.k8s.io/v1beta1 Ingress is deprecated in v1.19+, unavailable in v1.22+; use networking.k8s.io/v1 Ingress\
 ingress.networking.k8s.io/echoserver created

-14. The Locate the new ALB in the AWS console and find its DNS record.
+16. The Locate the new ALB in the AWS console and find its DNS record.
     Create or update route53 A or Alias record (ie us-west-2.highestpavedroadsinthealps.com) to point dns entry for the new ALB once it is created.

-15. Browse to http://us-west-2.highestpavedroadsinthealps.com/ to verify the flask application is running.
+17. Browse to http://us-west-2.highestpavedroadsinthealps.com/ to verify the flask application is running.

 # Configure Github Actions